 Again, the shorter the better, but long paths are more excusable than long domains.

 Paths are typically understood as hierarchies that become increasingly

-/content-guide/urls-and-filenames/ reflects that
+/our-style/urls-and-filenames/ reflects that

 guide, it’s possible that it could be divided further, for example